Opinion: Simone Biles' contribution to mental health recognition bigger than sport | DW | 03.08.2021

 But the hardest part was yet to come.
 Dealing with your mental health means not only battling with a disease, but also with other people's perceptions and stigmas.
 Moreover, many of us are expected to perform regardless of our situation, be it at the workplace or in social terms.
 Often, you just need a break to take care of yourself, just like anyone would rest if they're suffering from a cold.

-One of the world's most famous athletes deciding to do just that and talking about how mental strains can hit you harder than any physical disease; how everyone can suffer from mental health issues, regardless of how physically fit, famous or rich you are; that that it's no shame to talk about it and live with it.
+One of the world's most famous athletes decided to do just that, and talked about how mental strains can hit you harder than any physical disease; how everyone can suffer from mental health issues, regardless of how physically fit, famous or rich you are; that it's no shame to talk about it and live with it.

-People like me can easily relate to Simone Biles' decision to only compete once her mental health situation allows it.
-The way she wasn't scared of publicly admitting the reason for taking a pause from the biggest sporting stage on earth, with many millions looking forward to her performance and expecting her to deliver, meant many people like me felt seen, people whose struggles have often been belittled, sometimes even ignored.
+People like me can easily relate to Biles' decision to only compete once her mental health situation allowed it.
+The way she wasn't scared of publicly admitting the reason for taking a pause from the biggest sporting stage on Earth, with many millions looking forward to her performance and expecting her to deliver, meant many people like me felt seen, people whose struggles have often been belittled, sometimes even ignored.

-Due to Simone Biles' decision, more people will understand metal pressure is "no joke."
+Due to her decision, more people will understand metal pressure is "no joke."

-For that alone, her achievements at Tokyo 2020 should be considered way bigger than any gold medal.
+For that alone, her achievements at Tokyo 2020 should be considered to be far more important than any gold medal.